vannguyengd/gooddata-ui/website/versioned_docs/version-5.0.0/50_custom__execution.md

 ...
 nativeTotals: [
     {
-        measureIdentifier: string       // The local measure identifier for which total is defined
+        measureIdentifier: string       // local measure identifier on which total is defined
-        attributeIdentifiers: string[]  // A subset of local attribute identifiers in AFM defining total placement },
+        attributeIdentifiers: string[]  // subset of local attribute identifiers in AFM defining total placement },
     ...
 ]